-This clamp idea came about as I wanted to machine a large plate that was too large for the milling vice.
+This low profile clamp idea came about as I wanted to machine a large plate that was too large for the milling vice.

 I thought that two pieces of bar stock, clamped to the table with compliance in one of the bars that could then be loaded with grub screws thus applying a clamping force to the work piece.